jpgoldberg/jpg-website/content/post/python-quality/index.md

 along with the substantial improvements in support type type hinting has led me to prefer static type checking to help me use the [logic of types](#sec-types).
-There are varying and often strongly held opinions about heavy use of run time type checking in Python.
+There are varying, and often strongly held, opinions about heavy use of run time type checking in Python.
 Indeed, my opinion has varied over time, and I do not wish to try to persuade anyone of my current view.
 I am merely stating it.